 Phone: 888-329-3327 (24 hours/ 7 days a week)

 University Health Center Campus

 SUPPORT FROM THE TITLE IX COORDINATOR

 The Title IX Coordinators are individuals who by law (Title IX) have remedial authority to address sexual misconduct complaints on behalf of the institution.
 The Title IX Coordinator will review options and resources of support and explain the rights of the responding individual.
-More detailed information in regards to the investigation and disciplinary procedures in cases of sexual assault, relationship violence, and stalking can be found in the ACPHS Policies/Procedures document.
+More detailed information in regards to the investigation and disciplinary procedures in cases of sexual assault, relationship violence, and stalking can be found in the Title IX document.

 For the purpose of this policy, the administrative officials highlighted on the sidebar (Title IX Coordinators) are designated to receive sexual misconduct complaints and, if appropriate, to investigate those complaints.

 KNOW YOUR RIGHTS